forestryio/forestry.io/hugo/content/blog/hugo-vs-jekyll-benchmark.md

 ---
 ## TL;DR

-There are many factors when choosing a static site generator, but in this article we’re doing a deep dive into build time efficiency.
-[Hugo](https://gohugo.io) (written in Go with no dependencies) proved to be much faster than [Jekyll](https://jekyllrb.com) (written in Ruby).
-We ran two tests, one with no plugins or additional code, just generator Vs generator.
-The second was with plugins and template code to achieve feature parity.
+There are many factors when choosing a static site generator, but in this article we did a deep dive into build time efficiency for [Hugo](https://gohugo.io) (written in Go, no dependencies) and [Jekyll](https://jekyllrb.com) (written in Ruby).
+We ran two tests on 4 different sites.
+The first test was just the default static site generator on a 10-page site, then a 100-page site, then 1,000 pages and finally 10,000 pages.
+In the second test we built those same sites but included additional plugins and template code to achieve the same set of features.
 Both tests we run on sites composed of 10, 100, 1,000, and 10,000 pages.

+For each site, Hugo's build times proved to be between 23 and 63 times faster than Jekyll.

 We put Hugo and Jekyll toe-to-toe to see how they compare when building static sites.
 There are many factors when choosing a static site generator, but in this article, we're doing a deep dive into build time efficiency.